sakshambhatt/ds/ArraysDS/src/mvNegativeLeftPositiveRight/report.md

 # Algo:
 1. Traverse array
 	1. While traversing scan -ve elements and put them in a new array, keep track of index of the new array
-2. Traver array
 2. While traversing scan +ve elements and put them in a new array, from the index obtained from last traversal

 # Complexity:
 1. O(n)